-Banff is known for a lot of things.
-Dramatic mountain peaks, adventure, turquoise lakes and rivers, world-class skiing and one of the most beautiful mountain towns in the world.
 This is what attracts upwards of four million people to visit each and every year.
 With so much adventure, you’re also going to need food and luckily, Banff is also home to some incredible restaurants.
-In this guide, we’ll fill you in on some of the best Banff Restaurants that you can enjoy on your next trip to Canada’s famous mountain town.
+In this guide, we’ll fill you in on some of the best restaurants in Banff that you can enjoy on your next trip to Canada’s famous mountain town.

 As one of the most popular tourist towns in all of Canada, there’s no shortage of incredible restaurants.
 From cheap eats to high-end and from steaks to sushi, there really is something for everyone.